-As Thanksgiving approaches, I’d like to give thanks for the caramel bits which have released us from the task of unwrapping individual candies.
+As Thanksgiving approaches, I’d like to give thanks for the Kraft Caramel Bits which have saved us from the job of unwrapping individual candies.
 The task is tedious in and of itself, but what drives me crazy is how the wrappers always find their way to the floor, where a dog will inevitably be waiting, leading to the other unpleasant job of having to fish a wrapper out of a dog’s mouth.
 So thank you, Kraft, for your unwrapped pellets of caramel.
 Please don’t discontinue them.
 I’ll keep buying them even when I don’t really need them, which is how a bag wound up in my pantry and sat there for months until I finally was in the mood to make these bars.

 Caramel Filled Oatmeal Walnut Bars

 - 3/4 cup 3.4 ounces flour, stir and aerate before scooping or weigh

 - 3/4 cup plus a tablespoon old fashioned oats

 - 1/3 cup very lightly packed angel flake coconut

 - 1 cup Kraft caramel bits

 - Preheat the oven to 350 degrees F. Line an 8 inch square metal pan with nonstick foil or line with regular foil and spray foil with cooking spray.